Definitely Real, Totally Essential Home & Real Estate Terms You Need To Know—Right Now!

 *This post is warranted to be free from any value whatsoever.
 Please know that not a single term on this list is “real,” nor should any of these “definitions” be considered “plausible.”
 Use of these terms in any setting is known to cause loss of status.

 However, you probably realized that already—because there’s no fooling you!
-And if you’ve made it this far, you might as well go ahead and check out some some of the insurance products we offer at Lemonade.
+And if you’ve made it this far, you might as well go ahead and check out some of the insurance products we offer at Lemonade.
 Unlike everything you’ve just read, they’re no joke.

 Share